adambreland/cpp-as_components/fcgi/README.markdown

 ### Request content validation relative to role expectations
 `FcgiServerInterface` does not validate request information relative to FastCGI role expectations.
-For example, the equality of the number of bytes of `FCGI_STDIN` input and the `CONTENT_LENGTH `environment variable represented as a `FCGI_PARAMS` name-value pair is not verified for the Responder role.
+For example, the equality of the number of bytes of `FCGI_STDIN` input and the `CONTENT_LENGTH` environment variable represented as a `FCGI_PARAMS` name-value pair is not verified for the Responder role.
 Moreover, the presence of expected environment variables for a request as defined by the `FCGI_PARAMS` stream is not verified by `FcgiServerInterface`.
+If desired, verification of the conformance of a request to such role expectations must be performed by the application.

 ### Request completion and roles:
-Three separate conditions are used to determine when a request is first completed.
-The role of the request determines which conditions is used.
+Three conditions are used to determine when reception of a request is complete.
+The role of a request determines which condition is used.
+When a request has been received in-full, an `FcgiRequest` object is constructed from the request data and exposed to the application.

 **Responder**: (`FCGI_PARAMS`, `FCFI_STDIN` needed; `FCGI_DATA` optional.)

-A Responder request is considerd complete when either:
+A Responder request is considered to be complete when either:
 * No `FCGI_DATA` records have been received and `FCGI_PARAMS` and `FCGI_STDIN`
   are complete.
 * Each of `FCGI_PARAMS`, `FCGI_STDIN`, and `FCGI_DATA` is complete.

 **Authorizer**: (`FCGI_PARAMS needed`; `FCGI_STDIN` and `FCGI_DATA` optional.)

-An Authorizer request is considered complete when either:
+An Authorizer request is considered to be complete when either:
 * No `FCGI_STDIN` or `FCGI_DATA` records have been received and `FCGI_PARAMS`
   is complete.
 * No `FCGI_DATA` records have been received and `FCGI_STDIN` and `FCGI_PARAMS`